rcsb/py-rcsb_app_file/README.md

 For uploading a complete file as a stream, use the 'file-v2/upload' endpoint.

-To upload a file in chunks, use either the 'file-v2/sequentialUpload' or 'file-v2/asyncUpload' endpoint.
+To upload a file in chunks, use either the 'file-v2/sequentialUpload' or 'file-v2/resumableUpload' endpoint.

 The sequential endpoint has a minimal code footprint but requires some setup by invoking the 'file-v2/getNewUploadId' and 'file-v2/getSaveFilePath' endpoints first, then passing the results as parameters.

 To maintain sequential order, the client must wait for each response before sending the next chunk.

-For the async endpoint, the client should send chunks concurrently or asynchronously, ignoring responses.
+For the resumable endpoint, chunks may be either sequential or async, depending on the chunk mode.

-Therefore, the async endpoint has an email parameter that sends an email informing users when their results are done, enabling early exit, which is yet to be implemented.

-The async endpoint also doubles as a sequential chunk endpoint if chunkMode = sequential rather than async.

-Only the async API has server-side support for resumable uploads.

-It requires a request to the 'file-v2/getUploadStatus' endpoint prior to the asyncUpload endpoint.
+Resumability requires a request to the 'file-v2/getUploadStatus' endpoint prior to the resumableUpload endpoint.

 The other endpoints would require client-side support for resumable uploads, most likely with local storage.